ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 - Slurm tips and tricks
   - Associations: Accounts, partitions and queues
+  - Requesting specific resources, including GPUs
+  - Diagnosing Slurm submission errors
   - Understanding the queue and getting jobs to start faster
-  - Diagnosing Slurm submission errors
-  - Requesting GPUs, GPU types
-  - Requesting particular features
   - Using Slurm flags for parallelization
-    - ntasks vs. cpus-per-task
-    - per-node and per-core scheduling
-    - MPI and ntasks
-    - Gnu parallel
   - Using MPI and troubleshooting problems
-  - Diagnosing job run-time errors and monitoring jobs
+  - Diagnosing job run-time errors
-    - Including/excluding nodes
 - Working with Conda/Mamba environments
     - Setting up environments
       - Mamba and dependency resolution